jshook/jfrdiff/README.md

 JFRDiff is a command-line tool that compares two Java Flight Recorder (JFR) files and summarizes the key differences between them.
 This helps in analyzing performance changes between different runs or configurations of a Java application.

+There are many tools in the Java ecosystem which claim to be "JFR" tools, but which come with a lot of bloat.
+JFRDiff is a simple tool with a very specific purpose.
+It is designed to be a pure Java JFR diff tool with no external dependencies.
+It is designed to be a simple and efficient way to compare JFR files and see deltas from one to another.
+That is all.

 ## Features

 - Compare event counts, durations, and stack traces between two JFR files